CodeInTheSkies/Mining-CTAs-in-common-cancers/README.md

 To compare the cancer gene expressions with their expressions in normal tissues, we downloaded the normal tissue data for all human organs from [The Genotype-Tissue Expression (GTEx) project.](https://gtexportal.org/home/)

 The most convenient and combined form of both the cancer and the normal expression data is available in a processed and ready-to-use format from the [UCSC Xena Browser.](https://xenabrowser.net/datapages/?dataset=TcgaTargetGtex_RSEM_Hugo_norm_count&host=https%3A%2F%2Ftoil.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443)

+The above matrix is about 7.8 GB in size and has 58000 rows (genes) and 20000 columns (patient samples).
+The matrix also has samples from a pediatric cancer dataset called [TARGET](https://ocg.cancer.gov/programs/target).
+This TARGET set of pediatric patients is out of the scope of this analysis, and hence, we exclude those columns.
+For our analysis here, we retain only the GTEx normal samples and TCGA adult cancer samples.